 You don’t have to go public when contacting an airline – a small group of people can do it privately.
 If you are happy to have your name and some of your details made public, and you don’t think this will put you in danger, you could use more public methods of communicating with the airline.
 Commercial airlines may respond if they think their business reputation is being damaged by being implicated in removals/deportations.

-Almost all the big airlines have Facebook pages and Twitter accounts.
-Friends/supporters can post information about you being removed/deported against your will and why this is wrong, on these sites (with Facebook pages, you generally have to ‘like’ the page before you can post comments, and not all pages allow comments), so that all of their customers and potential customers can see the companies are involved in forced removals and complicity in the violation of human rights.
+Almost all the big airlines have Facebook pages and Twitter and Instagram accounts.
+Friends/supporters can post information about you being removed/deported against your will and why this is wrong, on these sites.
+With Facebook pages, you generally have to ‘like’ the page before you can post comments, and not all pages allow comments.
+These actions show all of their customers and potential customers can see the companies are involved in forced removals and complicity in the violation of human rights.

 Think very carefully about putting your name and details into the public domain.
 If you are facing removal/deportation to possible persecution, it could be dangerous to have your information on the internet.
 It might make things more dangerous is you are removed/deported.